 Lost or Damaged Library Resources

-Occasionally, Highland Terrace Library resources are lost or damaged and must be replaced.
+Occasionally, Highland Terrace library resources are lost or damaged and must be replaced.
 Students and their families are responsible for replacing lost or damaged library resources at replacement cost.
-Mrs. Wilson will notify all students who have problems with lost or damaged library resources.
+We will notify all students who have problems with lost or damaged library resources.

-Mrs. Wilson will routinely send home overdue notices via email or paper.
-Fines for lost books are issued at each report card period.
+Ms. Burke will routinely send home overdue notices via email or paper.
+Fines for lost books are issued during each report card period.
 Unpaid fines will be added to a student's permanent school record at the close of each school year.